Easy Homemade Recipes

 • PIN It Here

-Scroll down and print the recipe for when you need it.
-Promise this recipe is easy to follow and you'll look like a pro making veal parmigiana whether you are serving it with vegetables or making a veal sandwich.
+Scroll down to the recipe card and print the recipe for when you need it.
+Promise this recipe is easy to follow and you'll look like a pro making the perfect veal parmigiana whether you are serving it with vegetables or making a veal sandwich.

 Of course, if you are making veal sandwiches, you'll want to make sure that you have picked up fresh Italian kaiser buns or sub buns.